MaxyQiu/Maxy_Store/src/FrontEndArchitecture.md

-# Organisation & Design
+# Intro & The big picture

-After fiddling with things for a Really Long Amount Of Time, I've finally settled on what I consider to be a good way of structuring Siren objects.
-Incidentally this is very similar to the approach Newspeak (but also ML modules) takes **because** Newspeak has no global namespace, and this was one of the few things I didn't shamelessly steal from them ahaha.

-## Designing objects
+## Intro
+For the developers who never use React to build any apps or but want to learn about it with a practical insight, this doc might be a good help for you.
+There is not only a introduction for the app but also some detailed technical scripts in the Components section.
+##The big picture

+# Components Intro
 An Object in Siren is a self-contained module.
 It must define all of its dependencies, and all of its behaviours.
 Since objects are such monolithic things, we can divide it up in simpler concepts, however.
 So,